Jinger Vuole Reminisces About Her Wedding With Never Before Seen Home Footage

-Jinger Vuolo, nee Duggar, may have already been married for five months, but that doesn’t stop her from continuing to reminisce about the biggest day in a Duggar girl’s life–her wedding of course!
+Jinger Vuolo Duggar, may have already been married for five months, but that doesn’t stop her from continuing to reminisce about the biggest day in a Duggar girl’s life–her wedding of course!
 Jinger Vuolo has taken the time to talk about new details of her wedding to Jeremy Vuolo, including home footage shot by her little brothers Jackson and Justin Duggar.

 In the video, the younger Duggar siblings capture Jessa Seewald buttoning up Jinger Vuolo’s epic wedding dress while Jennifer Duggar stands to the side and suggests that a zipper might be faster than all of the buttons.
 Later, Jennifer Duggar, who is known to be a little less expressive than many children, dubs Jinger Vuolo’s wedding as “the most strangest wedding in the world.”
 Her reasoning is because youngest Duggar sibling, Josie, is wearing a crown of leaves adorned with lights.

-Jackson Duggar interviews his older siblings as they prepare for Jinger Duggar’s big day.
+Jackson Duggar interviewed his older siblings as they prepare for Jinger Duggar’s big day.
 All of them, clearly, say they are excited to be celebrating Jinger Vuolo’s nuptials, even if Michael Duggar, son of Josh Duggar, seems a little bit unconvinced.

-Jessa Seewald, older sister of Jinger Vuolo, shares insight into her role as matron of honor to her brother’s camera.
+Jessa Seewald, older sister of Jinger Vuolo, shared insight into her role as matron of honor to her brother’s camera.

 “I am very excited to be the matron of honor.
 I didn’t know that’s what I was until somebody told me.
 I thought I was a maid of honor, but no, I’m a matron of honor because I’m married,” she said.